rehank123/Third-Project-Sir-Basit-Hussain-Web-Site/README.md

 Credits
 License
 Installation
-Clone the repository: git clone https://github.com/your-username/apnawebsite-Website.git Navigate to the project directory.
+Clone the repository: git clone https://github.com/your-username/ApnaWebsite-Website.git You can just navigate to the project directory.
 Open index.html in your web browser.
 Usage